mittelmark/mndoc/README.md

 * current code and manuals:  [mndoc.zip](https://github.com/mittelmark/mndoc/archive/refs/heads/main.zip)
 * Manual page [mndoc.html](http://htmlpreview.github.io/?https://github.com/mittelmark/mndoc/blob/master/mndoc/mndoc.html)
+* Manual page as PDF [mndoc.pdf](https://github.com/mittelmark/mndoc/releases/latest/download/mndoc.pdf)

+Please note that Mathjax and Hilightjs do not work in these manuals, there only work in HTML page.

 Here an example of an embedded mndoc comment for a Python script: